 Last month, AMPAS celebrated a year of achievements in film, for the 87th time.
-Viewing figures for the show were the lowest in six years (though, let’s keep things in perspective, it was never watched by a billion people).
+In a recent article, the Financial Times lambasted the film industry for its overwhelming focus on high-risk, high-reward blockbusters and the death of middle-budget studio films, the likes of which were often lauded by the Academy.
+Viewing figures for the show in 2015 were the lowest in six years (though, let’s keep things in perspective, it was never watched by a billion people).
 In a guest post, M.K.
 Leibman looks at what’s going wrong with a format that has often been criticised as outmoded, if not inappropriate.
 M.K. is a native New Yorker with experience in film production.
 She hosts a popular blog where she often critiques film industry practice.

 It’s been a couple of weeks since The Academy Awards.
 Everyone’s think pieces have already been written, the internet has had its say and Hollywood has already returned to work on this years slate of new releases.
 It’s back to business as usual.
 Disappointed with the 18% decline in ratings, the industry assures us that “next year will be better”.

 Others like Variety remain less convinced that will be the case.

 In it’s incredibly popular piece, Variety stepped up the tone warning that things are unlikely to improve with the Oscars unless several changes are implemented.
 In its article, Variety noted six changes which should be implemented, notably the inclusion of more popular films as nominees, not televising technical awards, and reducing the run-time of the broadcast.

 However, I argue that they don’t go far enough, or actually get to the core of what’s wrong with The Academy Awards.
 Looking at over 150 comments underneath the article, you could get a feel for what people actually thought was wrong with the ceremony, and it wasn’t giving stage time to the sound editor.
 The general consensus is: The Oscars just aren’t relevant any more to the average American.